jjaimealeman/wdb-get-good-with-git/README.md

 > `git merge`
 >
-> Another branch can be created to make many edits to many files in a safe environment without altering the original files in in `main` and later `merge` them together.
+> Another branch can be created to make many edits to many files in a safe environment without altering the original files in `main` and later `merge` them together.
 >
 > This is commonly done when adding new Features to `main` or Bug-Fixing.